pixel-point/pixelpoint-website/content/posts/2022-05-09-self-hosting-plausible-analytics-on-kubernetes/index.md

 ---
 title: 'Self-hosting Plausible Analytics on Kubernetes'
-shortDescription: Plausible Analytics is a solid alternative to the dreaded GA.
+summary: Plausible Analytics is a solid alternative to the dreaded GA.
 Let's self-host it on K8s and enjoy the metrics.
 author: Kirill Bolotsky
 cover: cover.jpg
 category: Development